-In privacy research, the home is often understood as a private place that is separate from the public space, a place in which there is a degree of protection from the communal gaze and where personal and intimate things take place.
-The idea of transitioning from the public to the private space is supported by the biblical verse in which God "called Moses" (Leviticus 1:1) before speaking to him from the Tent of Meeting.
+In privacy research, the home is often understood as a private place that is separate from the public space, a place in which there is a degree of protection from the communal gaze and where personal and intimate things take place.17 The idea of transitioning from the public to the private space is supported by the biblical verse in which God "called Moses" (Leviticus 1:1) before speaking to him from the Tent of Meeting.
 In rabbinic sources this was interpreted as a requirement to seek consent before entering someone's else property.
-In the lived reality of early modern Jewish households as crowded, intergenerational places, adhering to these ancient principles would have been a challenge.
-In cities with large communities like Frankfurt, Prague, and Rome, Jews lived in segregated quarters in which population numbers increased throughout this period but the available walled space could not be expanded.
+18 In the lived reality of early modern Jewish households as crowded, intergenerational places, adhering to these ancient principles would have been a challenge.
+In cities with large communities like Frankfurt, Prague and Rome, Jews lived in segregated quarters in which population numbers increased throughout this period but the available walled space could not be expanded.
 Many Jews living in small towns in Eastern Europe endured similar cramped quarters.
-Privacy in even the most intimate matters would have been difficult to achieve.
+19 Privacy in even the most intimate matters would have been difficult to achieve.
 Solomon Maimon (1753-1800) mentions in his autobiography that due to the limited number of beds in his grandfather's house as a boy he shared a bed with his grandmother in a room that also served as a study.
-Later, he studied Kabbalah in a rabbi's "wretched little house" but the newly-married kabbalist was not pleased by Maimon's constant presence
+20 Later, he studied Kabbalah in a rabbi's "wretched little house" but the newly-married kabbalist was not pleased by Maimon's constant presence as the eager student's "transcendental interests clashed with [the rabbis's] earthly ones".
+21 When trying to

-&lt;sup>15 David Cressy, "Response: Private Lives, Public Performance, and Rites of Passage," in Betty S. Travitsky, Adele F. Seeff (eds.), Attending to Women in Early Modern England (Newark, 1994), 187-197, here 187.
+16 David Cressy, "Response: Private Lives, Public Performance, and Rites of Passage", in Betty S. Travitsky and Adele F. Seeff (eds.)
+Attending to Women in Early Modern England (Newark, DE, 1994), 187.

-Green, "Spaces of Privacy."
+17 Green, "Spaces of Privacy".

-&lt;sup>17 Kenneth A. Bamberger, Ariel Evan Mayse, "Pre-Modern Insights for Post-Modern Privacy: Jewish Law Lessons for the Big Data Age," Journal of Law and Religion 36 (2021), 3:495-532, here 518.
+18 Kenneth A. Bamberger and Ariel Evan Mayse, "Pre-Modern Insights for Post-Modern Privacy: Jewish Law Lessons for the Big Data Age", Journal of Law and Religion 36 (2021), 3: 495-532, here 518.

-&lt;sup>18 For a detailed discussion of the "Jewish house" in its materiality in German lands, see Nathanael Riemer, "Das jüdische Haus in seiner Materialität," in Nathanael Riemer (ed.), Einführungen in die materiellen Kulturen des Judentums (Wiesbaden, 2016), 31-72.
+19 For a detailed discussion of the "Jewish house" in its materiality in German lands, see Nathanael Riemer, "Das jüdische Haus in seiner Materialität", in id. (ed.), Einführungen in die materiellen Kulturen des Judentums (Wiesbaden, 2016), 31-72.

-&lt;sup>19 Yitzhak Y. Melamed, Abraham P. Socher (eds.), The Autobiography of Solomon Maimon: The Complete Translation, trans.
-Paul Reitter (Princeton, 2018), 17.
+20 Yitzhak Y. Melamed, Abraham P. Socher (eds.), The Autobiography of Solomon Maimon: The Complete Translation (Princeton, 2018), 17.